Dump months: History

 The pattern of January as the slow month of the movie release calendar continued for almost three decades.
 January 2020 may have marked the beginning of a change with new extremes reached at both ends of the scale.
 Films such as Dolittle and The Turning followed the dump month pattern of poor critical reception and rescheduled releases after troubled and lengthy productions.
 At the end of the month, the Blake Lively action thriller The Rhythm Section pulled in just $2.7 million on its opening weekend, the worst opening weekend ever for a movie on 3,000 or more screens; after the take dropped to a million the next weekend Paramount pulled it from 2,955 of those screens, breaking a record set by The Darkest Minds in 2018.
 At the same time Bad Boys for Life had a $60 million opening weekend on its way to a $204.4 million worldwide gross, both new records for January releases, helped by favorable critical notice.
 Studios were beginning to see potential for commercial success in January.

 But as the 2020 winter dump months were ending, the COVID-19 pandemic struck the world, and many exhibitors were forced to close, either by law or lack of demand, as patrons limited their activities outside of their homes to control the disease's spread.
 Studios and distributors reacted by postponing the release of highly anticipated tentpole films like A Quiet Place Part II and the James Bond film No Time to Die until such time as they could be screened in theaters.

-For the rest of 2020, "every month was January", The Week's Jeva Clarke wrote.
+For the rest of 2020, "every month was January", The Week's Jeva Lange wrote.
 This meant more releases of low-budget independent films like Dick Johnson Is Dead on streaming services like Netflix where they got the attention of audiences that otherwise might have missed them.
 Films that would likely have been expensive failures on the big screen such as Wild Mountain Thyme were also released to home audiences during the year.
-While Clarke saw this as perhaps hastening the transition away from what January had been, she wrote at the beginning of 2021 that "January is going to be January", noting that week's British release of Peter Rabbit 2: The Runaway to critical condemnation.
+While Lange saw this as perhaps hastening the transition away from what January had been, she wrote at the beginning of 2021 that "January is going to be January", noting that week's British release of Peter Rabbit 2: The Runaway to critical condemnation.
 But later that year Shang-Chi and the Legend of the Ten Rings set new records for a Labor Day weekend release.

 As the pandemic eased two years later, it appeared that some studios were picking up where they had left off in 2020 in reassessing their take on January releases.
 Sony / Columbia, for whom Bad Boys for Life had worked out so well, had scheduled Kraven the Hunter and Harold and the Purple Crayon, two major projects, for January 2023 releases (although both films would later be delayed to October 2023 and June 2023 respectively).
 Universal as well has announced an unidentified tentpole project for January 2024 release.